MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Exposing-Methods-and-Properties-in-a-Windows-Client-Control-Add-in.md

 ```

  `ControlName` is the name of the field control that is applied with the control add-in.
 The name is specified by the [Name Property](Name-Property.md). `MyMethod` and `MyProperty` are the names of method and property of the control add-in to be invoked.

+If an AL page trigger calls an exposed method in a control add-in, you must wrap the method call in a CODEUNIT.RUN call and then check the result.

+The reason it fails is that the two calls to OnControlAddIn are on the same transaction but are two indenpendent calls to the server from the client.
+This means that the first outer call does not know about the error that is thrown in the inner call (the one initiated by fd_Apply).
+Therefore the suggested workaround (see below) is that the application code keeps track of errors in nested control add-in trigger calls.

+Our suggestions would be the following workaround: If you need nested control add-in event triggers, wrap the nested AL code in a CODEUNIT.RUN call and check the result.
+In the case of the repro, move the INSERT code in InsertLine_withERROR to a new codeunit, and check the return value of CODEUNIT.RUN.
+You can then show an error dialog if it fails.
+I have attached an example of this to the bug.

+                OnControlAddIn=BEGIN
+                                 IF Index = 0 THEN
+                                   InsertLine_withERROR(FORMAT(Index), Data)    //Try Insert
+                                 ELSE IF Index = 1 THEN
+                                   BEGIN
+                                     CurrPage.SimpelAddIn.ModalOperation();       //Show Font Dialog
+                                   END;
+                               END;

 ### Triggers That Are Not Supported
  You cannot invoke control add-in methods and properties from the following triggers because the triggers are invoked before the page is instantiated: